 The first creature that got me excited was these fungus beetles found on some large bracket fungi that grew on a decaying log.
 There were two different types of these Handsome Fungus Beetles; one was dark brown while the other was black.
-[Update: They should be Eumorphus assamensis subguttatus and Eumorphus turritus.]
+[Update: Eumorphus marginatus and Eumorphus dilatatus turritus.]

 Plenty of mushrooms can be seen due mainly to the damp surrounding which was conducive for the appearance of these fruiting bodies.
 The underside of the mushrooms can be quite interesting with very ordered patterns, though it was not easy to view them with the naked eyes.

 The most exciting moment was the sighting of a brightly coloured skipper, Hieroglyphic Flat (Oriens gola pseudolus).
 Best of all, it had settled down on the forest floor and was happily sucking a white patch of materials.
 It did not pay too much attention to my approach, even when my camera was just a few centimetres away from it.
 It had a companion, likely to be a Common Hedge Blue (Acytolepis puspa lambi).
 I did not capture the picture of the small butterfly as my full attention was on the yellow skipper.

 An unusual fern (Tectaria semipinnata) was seen by the side of a stream.
 It was quite different from those that I had seen so far but did not realize that it was a rare fern until I did the search in the Internet.